akamitpradhan/Flask_Blog/README.md

 To run the application, make sure to have Python 3 installed and just execute the command - python run.py Open browser and Open URL - http://127.0.0.1:5000/

+Make sure to have installed all the dependencies from the requirements.txt file before running the application To install dependencied, run command - pip install -r requirements.txt